Behind the Tick: What Can Internal Audits Really Do for You?

 Internal Audit for the Wrong Reasons

-With Internal audit now becoming a requirement, businesses sometimes hire audit staff purely to be able to tick that box, with no further idea what to do with them.
+With internal audit now becoming a requirement, businesses sometimes hire audit staff purely to be able to tick that box, with no further idea what to do with them.

-Many auditors find they are just reproducing external audits, and while that might help when the external auditors came to visit, it doesn’t provide much in the way of valuable information for the business.
+Many auditors find they are just reproducing external audits, and while that might help when the external auditors come to visit, it doesn’t provide much in the way of valuable information for the business.

 An internal audit should be a constructive exercise designed to determine the extent to which a management system is complying with its own procedures and practices.
 An internal audit can also identify improvements to the business processes and help with internal communications.

 Although internal audits are usually conducted by company employees, there has been a rise in external specialists being hired for the sole purpose of auditing.
 Just as you outsource your legal or financial roles, you can also outsource audit roles.

 Your internal audit is the most important of all audits.
 It lets a business look at its own systems, procedures and activities to decide if they are right for the business and whether staff are actually following them.

 It provides management with information on whether their quality standards are being met, whether the system is as efficient and as effective as it should be and whether improvements are needed.

 Also they can provide a line of communication throughout the company and be a great motivator.